-- Conducting regional business engagement activities, such as summits, forums, and roundtables for the targeted sectors - Sharing information across the region about career pathways for the in-demand targeted sectors
+- Conducting regional business engagement activities, such as summits, forums, and roundtables for the targeted sectors - Sharing information across the region about career pathways for the in-demand targeted sectors - Developing pilot projects for training programs in the targeted sectors - Identifying new and emerging targeted industries for the region - Instituting a regional approach for economic development efforts to attract new businesses and expand existing businesses - Coordinating business services on a regional basis, including outreach, recruitment, and applicant referral - Supporting the business recruitment efforts of State and local economic development agencies by providing workforce analysis, needs assessments and program information - Initiating regional procurement methodologies, such as issuing joint procurements or using a standard Request for Proposals instrument/evaluation tool - Developing a regional approach for training activities, including consistent guidelines for Individual Training Accounts (ITAs), on-the-job training, customized training, and incumbent worker training; as well as regional supportive service guidelines - Building on the current Regional ITA Committee, efforts by Fulton County, Atlanta Regional Workforce Board and DeKalb County, to include the City of Atlanta and Cobb County (see Performance, ETPL, and Use of Technology, 3.a. below) - Expanding co-location efforts in the region to increase partners' on-site presence, including Georgia Department of Labor (GDOL) staff, at the One-Stops

-- Developing pilot projects for training programs in the targeted sectors - Identifying new and emerging targeted industries for the region - Instituting a regional approach for economic development efforts to attract new businesses and expand existing businesses - Coordinating business services on a regional basis, including outreach, recruitment, and applicant referral - Supporting the business recruitment efforts of State and local economic development agencies by providing workforce analysis, needs assessments and program information - Initiating regional procurement methodologies, such as issuing joint procurements or using a standard Request for Proposals instrument/evaluation tool - Developing a regional approach for training activities, including consistent guidelines for Individual Training Accounts (ITAs), on-the-job training, customized training, and incumbent worker training; as well as regional supportive service guidelines - Building on the current Regional ITA Committee, efforts by Fulton County, Atlanta Regional Workforce Board and DeKalb County, to include the City of Atlanta and Cobb County (see Performance, ETPL, and Use of Technology, 3.a. below) - Expanding co-location efforts in the region to increase partners' on-site presence, including Georgia Department of Labor (GDOL) staff, at the One-Stops - Promoting standardization across the region, such as common formats/tools for WIOA application, on-the-job training contracts, registered apprenticeship templates, assessment instruments, job readiness curricula, and resume writing software - Pursuing alternative grants and other funding opportunities on a regional basis - Researching and sharing technologies that improve customer service and increase ability to manage operations across the region, such as Customer Relationship Management (CRM) system for business services - Sharing best practices (and pitfalls to avoid) with regional counterparts - Establishing regional performance goals service delivery.
+- Promoting standardization across the region, such as common formats/tools for WIOA application, on-the-job training contracts, registered apprenticeship templates, assessment instruments, job readiness curricula, and resume writing software - Pursuing alternative grants and other funding opportunities on a regional basis - Researching and sharing technologies that improve customer service and increase ability to manage operations across the region, such as Customer Relationship Management (CRM) system for business services - Sharing best practices (and pitfalls to avoid) with regional counterparts - Establishing regional performance goals b.
+Describe the plans for coordination of administrative cost arrangements including the pooling of funds for administrative costs (if applicable).